 Ranworth Broad reserve is open dawn to dusk daily, the visitor centre is closed from November to March

 Guided boat trips are available from Easter to the end of October

 Fairhaven Woodland and Water Garden

 130 acres of cultivated, wild and natural plantings, a haven for wildlife enthusiasts.
-Open daily 10am to 5pm.
+Open Saturday to Wednesday 10am to 4pm.
 Please pre-book online.

 North Walsham and Dilham Canal